steguiosaur/table-text-summarization/README.md

 1. Install dependencies using the command `pip install -r requirements.txt`

-2. Download model from the Models folder and move it to `./models/` folder
+2. Download the model from [GDrive](https://drive.google.com/file/d/1-2GFZ9FmJA_fb8geYulUNxWYzZ7rLx-H/view?usp=sharing) and move it to `./models/` folder

 3. Execute `./src/main.py` to load the software

-## Attributions

-> Code mostly came from [microsoft/PLOG](https://github.com/microsoft/PLOG) and [czyssrs/Logic2Text](https://github.com/czyssrs/Logic2Text)